attilaoroszdev/lazyadmin/README.md

 # Lazy Admin - a bash cli menu system.

-**Note: The last releases (1.0 and 2.0) are currently incompatible with bash 4.4.
-A fix is already in the sources, so until the next release, you can just update the flies `menu-function.la.` or `menu-functions-min.la`to "unbreak" things quickly**

 Lazy Admin will draw a pseudo graphical menu on your terminal, or terminal emulator, using nothing but `bash`, and `sed`.

 ## Why Lazy Admin?